virgesmith/demographyMicrosim/README.md

 * [usim.R](projection/usim.R) - takes the input data (population aggregates) and synthesises an individual "base" population.
 * [proj.R](projection/proj.R) - takes the microsimulated data from above, then uses more input data (fertility/mortality rates) to project the population.
 * [graph.R](projection/graph.R) - graphic visualisations of the base and projected populations.
-* [map.R](projection/map.R) - geographic visualisations of the base and projected populations.
+* [map.R](projection/map.R) - generates statistics from the synthetic population that can be visualised on a map.

 ### Input data
 The input data consists of two distinct datasets: aggregate population data, and fertility/mortality rate data.